ram14d/polaris-react/src/components/Page/README.md

 <!-- /content-for -->

-### Page with custom primary actions
+### Page with custom primary action

 <!-- example-for: web -->

-Use as an alternative to to create custom, more complex primary actions.
+Use as an alternative to create a custom primary action.

 ```jsx
 <Page